kcauley/PUI2018_KC116/HW9_KC116/jl9489_PlotReview_KC116.md

-I have some trouble interpreting this plot.
+-I have some trouble interpreting this plot.
 I know that each dot represents a unique census tract, but I'm curious if they each reference a particular year.
 For example, Camden's y axis ("% of children in poverty") rises from about 30-55.
 But is that increase happening over certain years?
 Or does that mean, on the particular sample year it could be anywhere within that range?

-I think the plot would also benefit from larger labels.
+-I think the plot would also benefit from larger labels.